 Margot Maynard in Elinor M Brent-Dyer's Chalet School series.
 Her hair is constantly described as 'reddish-gold' and she has an absolutely rotten temper, which she blames on her 'demon'.
 She tries to control it, but it often gets the better of her, culminating in her nearly killing a girl with a bookend in The Chalet School Triplets.
 Her cousin Sybil Russell also qualifies, at least as a child, until an accident with a kettle and her younger sister has a drastic effect on her personality.

 I, Robot has engineer Mike Donovan, described as possessed of perpetually unkempt red hair, a short temper, and a generally Hot-Blooded personality, in contrast to his calmer dark-haired work partner Gregory Powell.

-Princess Elizabeth of The Royal Diaries' Elizabeth I: Red Rose of the House of Tudor can swear up a storm when she wants to.
+Princess Elizabeth of The Royal Diaries' Elizabeth I: Red Rose of the House of Tudor is a redhead who can swear up a storm when she wants to.

 The main character of the Dear America book A Coal Miner's Bride: The Diary of Anetka Kaminska complains about everything about her looks except her red hair.
 At one point, she suddenly remembered that she was her mother's fiery redhead and started yelling at her ungrateful husband with a list of the things she does for him.

 'Red' Blaze from the Civil War and Floating Outfit novels of J.T.
 Edson.
 Blaze is the most hotheaded and impetuous of Edson's heroes.